Cinemas | Kirkstall Abbey | The Royal Armouries

 City Centre Cinemas

-The Everyman Cinema is the most modern cinema in Leeds, having opened in Spring 2013, when the new Trinity Centre, a vast shopping complex in the heart of the city, opened.
-At the time of writing the Everyman cinema is the most expensive cinema in Leeds; however it is also the most luxurious.
-Instead of the standard cinema seat, every seat is either a sofa or armchair, complete with cushions, coffee tables rather than cup-holders, leg room and foot-rests.
+The Everyman Cinema opened in Spring 2013, when the new Trinity Centre, a vast shopping complex in the heart of the city, opened.
+At the time of writing the Everyman cinema is the most expensive cinema in Leeds; however, it is also the most luxurious.
+Instead of the standard cinema seat, every seat is either a sofa or armchair, complete with cushions.
+There are coffee tables rather than cup-holders, leg room and foot-rests.
 Screens 1 and 2 also have gallery seating.

 There are four screens, not to mention a room with a television labelled 'Screen 5½', and the cinema screens not only show the latest blockbusters but also a range of arthouse and older films.
 The cinema does not offer concessions such as Orange Wednesday or Student Discounts.
 It does offer a range of food, and has its own pizzeria, although there are numerous restaurants nearby in the Trinity Centre.